 The UE NAS also provides the lower layers with the identity of the selected PLMN (see 3GPP TS 38.331 [30]) if the UE is not operating in SNPN access mode.
 If the UE is operating in SNPN access mode, the UE NAS provides the lower layers with the SNPN identity of the selected SNPN.
 In a shared network, the UE shall choose one of the PLMN identity(ies) or SNPN identity(ies) as specified in 3GPP TS 23.122 [5].

 The UE NAS layer may provide the lower layers with an NSSAI as specified in subclause 4.6.2.3.

-The UE NAS also provides the lower layers with the CAG-ID that is selected according to 3GPP TS 23.122 [5] if the UE is using a CAG cell to connect to the 5GCN.